 Finding accommodation in Stockholm can be challenging.
 So it is important to start looking well in advance.
-We recommend that you apply both for housing provided by SSE and for other housing opportunities.
 One alternative to renting student housing is to share an ordinary apartment or a house with other students.

 Be careful when you look to sublet an apartment (known locally as a second-hand apartment).
 The majority of these advertisements are legitimate; however, there are some frauds working this market targeting students desperate for housing.
 Never pay anything in advance to someone who doesn't have a Swedish bank account, who can't show you the place in person for some reason or promises to send you the key to your home country.